-Now I know that some people use cream or half and half and mix it through the soup whilst it’s cooking.
-As I usually make big batches of soup, I prefer to keep the cream out of the cooking equation and serve it up individually.
+Some people use cream or half and half and mix it through the soup whilst it’s cooking.
+I usually make big batches of soup and I prefer to keep the cream out of the cooking equation.
+That is, I prefer to serve it up individually in each plate.
 Sour cream wins hands down!

 Winter Warming Italian Pumpkin Soup

-The pumpkin is creamy and thick, the parmesan adds a cheesy saltiness, the sour cream brings a touch of richness and the crispy pancetta adds a lovely crunch to this very satisfying winter soup.
+This pumpkin soup is creamy and thick, the parmesan adds a cheesy saltiness, the sour cream brings a touch of richness and the crispy pancetta adds a lovely crunch to this very satisfying winter soup.

 Enjoy a cozy night in with this warming Italian Pumpkin Soup